 All prerequisite coursework must be completed at an accredited institution within the United States or Canada.

-- GRE - with results sent to Clarkson University (school code 2084)- applicants who possess a Master's or doctoral degree from an accredited US university may be exempt from this requirement
+- GRE - with results sent to Clarkson University (school code 0285)

-- A minimum of 500 hours of documented patient care experience is to be completed by the time of admission.
+- A minimum of 500 hours of documented patient care experience is to be completed by the time of matriculation, 100 hours must be completed at time of application.
 Applicants with compensated hours of direct patient care will have an advantage.
-A portion of the required hours must be started by the time of application.
+Patient care experience is considered by two factors, quality and quantity.
+A heavy emphasis is placed on the quality of the experience.
+The program defines quality as hands on responsibility for the patient.
 Those that have not met the required hours by time of application must demonstrate a plan to obtain the remaining hours before classes begin if accepted into the program.

 Simply meeting the prerequisites and submitting an application will not guarantee an interview or acceptance into the program.
-The admissions committee will decide which applicants are interviewed and which are selected for admission.
+The admissions committee will decide applicants for interview and applicants selected for admission.